-The Department described the salary levels adopted in the 1975 rule as "interim rates," intended to "be in effect for an interim period pending the completion of a study [of worker earnings] by the Bureau of Labor Statistics . . . in 1975."45 However, those salary levels remained in effect until 2004.
-The utility of the salary levels in helping to define the EAP exemption decreased as wages rose during this period.
-In 1991, the federal minimum wage rose to \$4.25 per hour, 46 which for a 40-hour workweek exceeded the lower long test salary level of to the long test salary levels ranged from approximately 130 percent to 180 percent.
+The Department described the salary levels adopted in the 1975 rule as "interim rates," intended to "be in effect for an interim period pending the completion of a study [of worker and Research, Wage and Hour and Public Contracts Divisions, U.S. Department of Labor (Mar.
+3, 1958) (Kantor Report) at 6-7.
+Under the two-test system, the ratio of the short test salary level to the long test salary levels ranged from approximately 130 percent to 180 percent.
 See 81 FR 32403.